Orania: External reception

-In 1991, the New York Times said that Orania was a "ghost town where White supremacists dream of carving out an idyllic homeland".
+In 1991, the New York Times was not as impressed when it said that Orania was a "ghost town where White supremacists dream of carving out an idyllic homeland".
 In 1994 the Los Angeles Times described it as a "Zealots' Dream" and "a bastion of intolerance".
 A year later the Chicago Tribune saw it as "the last pathetic holdout of the former ruling class of South Africa", continuing that "the Afrikaners who once forced blacks to live apart from the rest of society are now living in their own prison".
 Bill Keller dubbed Orania "the racist Camelot".
 A Mail & Guardian article describes it as a "widely ridiculed town" and a "media byword for racism and irredentism".
 An article in The Independent similarly writes that residents of Orania "have a reputation for being racists, and that the town attracts plenty of negative press".
 Benjamin Pogrund described Orania as a "curious hangover from the vanished terrible past".

 Vadim Nikitin, writing for The National in 2011, described the conventional narrative about Orania as the last bastion of apartheid, and a "pathetic outpost of embittered racists" who refuse to live in equality with black South Africans.
-From this perspective, it is a 1950s-style fantasy shielding locals from declining White privilege.
 Nikitin notes that Orania lacks some of the conventional indications of privilege found in other post-apartheid White South African suburbs, such as black servants and some material luxuries.
 Eve Fairbanks, writing for Witness, describes Orania's heavy emphasis on self-reliance as a paradox: "While Orania is the place Whites can go to undergo the regimen most explicitly designed to cleanse themselves of the sins of apartheid, it is also the place they can go to live most visibly like they did before it ended."